opensourceoptions/opensourceoptions.github.io/_python/pyqgis_002_load-symbolize-vectors.md

 fn = 'c:/path/to/shapefile.shp'
 {% endhighlight %}

-## Load raster into QGIS interface
+## Load vector layer into QGIS interface
-Now we'll simultaneously assign the raster layer to the `layer` variable and load it into the QGIS interface.
+Now we'll simultaneously assign the vector layer to the `layer` variable and load it into the QGIS interface.
 We need to provide a layer and data provider.
 In this case I leave the layer name empty (the layer name will be the file name), and set the data provide to `'ogr'`.